How To Make Rose Water:

 Pure rose water is luxurious in scent, flavor and mood.
 It's exotic and delicious to cook with.
 It makes your face absolutely glow when used daily as nature's most gentle astringent.
 And it smells heavenly when misted on your body.

 I recently made a couple bottles for birthday presents, I just couldn't help myself.
-I was contemplating gifts for two lovely women, who wouldn't want anything sweet or fattening and whom I wanted to give something extra special.
+I was contemplating gifts for two lovely women, who wouldn't want anything unhealthy and whom I wanted to give something extra special.

 I suddenly thought, "Rose Water" and off I went to find my copy of Rosemary Gladstar's Herbal Recipes for Vibrant Health.